moonraker595/elk_stack_test/Readme.md

-# Test ELK Observability Stack with a Simple Web Application
+# Local ELK Observability Test Stack with a Simple FastAPI Web Application

 This repository demonstrates how to use the Elastic Stack (Elasticsearch, Kibana, and APM Server) to observe a basic web application using OpenTelemetry automatic instrumentation.